 Elevated Deck Trench Drains

-Dura Trench frequently gets asked to provide trench drain and slot drain products and design for above grade, elevated deck applications.
+Dura Trench frequently gets asked to provide floor drain, trench drain and slot drain products and design for above grade, elevated deck applications.
 We are also being called on to fix failed attempts to put trench drains in above grade applications.

 Typical applications for trench drains with a waterproofing membrane are above grade swimming pools, kitchens, balconies, common spaces, showers, and parking garages.
 Putting a trench drain above a finished space does not have to be problematic.
 The above grade trench drain must simply be designed to work with the waterproofing system.
 This system might be a liquid membrane (fluid applied) or a sheet membrane (roll product).
 Either way, a trench drain can work with these systems and provide many years of leak free service life in above grade applications.